“If nobody responds to your call, then walk alone, move on alone, proceed alone and march forward alone”

 Cooking and trying out new recipes after getting tired of the outside food; embroidering on many a self-starter kit to get over the boredom of long evenings; trying out different kinds of fitness activities like hot yoga, kickboxing etc. to burn up the calories consumed during the cooking expeditions; hiking up on so many beautiful mountains and hills nearby, biking around lakes and river; checking out the fancy museums and events in the cities I was deployed in without any inhibitions– I did them all while in the US.
 On the path to get over boredom, I ended up discovering the real me.

 The real me, who refused to be confined to the indoors and ended up enjoying the different sights and sounds in the US.
-Given, how easy it is to become a couch potato in the unknown land thanks to the ubiquity of regional language films and shows available at a click of remote control, I had to push myself out of the hotel rooms during weekends, sometimes even forcefully.
+Given, how easy it is to become a couch potato in the unknown land thanks to the ubiquity of regional language films and shows available at a click of a remote control, I had to push myself out of the hotel rooms during weekends, sometimes even forcefully.
 This helped me explore many a city and witness many a beautiful sight that otherwise would have gone undiscovered.
 It was while doing so I discovered my love for Science museums in the US.
 It’s these museums in Philadelphia, Washington DC, Denver and Chicago that opened-up my mind to so many wonders in the world and re-kindled my passion for practical learning.

-I could have married a millionaire…I could have married someone who could have given me beautiful babies.
-I could have been happy (probably happier than I am now) and could have even ended up in one of the umpteen numbers of scenarios of a divine union.
-But I can say with utmost certainty that even if I had had the best marriage possible with the nicest husband in the world, I wouldn’t have learned about me, nor would I have grown to accept myself for the way I am – the way I do today.
-And that, makes up for everything that I do not have today.
+I could have married a millionaire…I could have married someone who could have given me beautiful babies…I could have been happy (probably been happier than I am now)…and could have even ended up in one of the umpteen numbers of scenarios of a divine union.
+But then I can say with utmost certainty that even if I had had the best marriage possible, with the nicest husband in the world, I wouldn’t have learned so much about me, nor would I have grown to accept me for the way I am, flaws and all, the way I do today.
+And that alone, makes up for all that I do not have today.

 Featured Image Credits: https://unsplash.com/photos/_4DNaLXQlDg